‘Bates Motel’ Season 5 Episode 10 Recap: Norman Becomes ‘Psycho’ In The Heartbreaking Yet Romantic Finale

 Dylan met with someone he used to work with to acquire a gun for protection.
 He makes his way to a bar to have a drink so he can think about what he should do next.
 At the Bates Motel, Norman is in the office, and a car drives up.
 It is someone looking for a room for the night.
 Norman tells them, they aren’t open yet, but they can accommodate them anyway.

-Bates Motel promo revealed that Norman calls his brother and tells him that he misses him.
+The Bates Motel promo revealed that Norman calls his brother and tells him that he misses him.
 When Dylan asked where he was, he said he was at “the new house.”
 He sounded completely lucid until Dylan asked him if he was with Romero.
 Norman told him, “I don’t know anyone named Romero.”
 It’s clear that Norman isn’t well and Dylan looked extremely concerned.

 Dylan arrives at Bates Motel and makes one last phone call before he sees his brother.
 He calls Emma and gives her an update —Romero kidnapped Norman, and his brother called him to see him.
 Of course, Emma flips out and tries to convince Dylan into calling the sheriff before going in to see Dylan.
 He asks her if she loves him, and she refuses to answer.
 He tells her he will never love anyone as he loved her.
 It seemed like he knew he was going to die.